jeancochrane/jeancochrane.com/content/blog/safe-set-not-null-postgres.md

 _OK         boolean;
 BEGIN

-SET LOCAL lock_timeout = '4s';
+-- Raise errors and abort the migration if the statement locks for more than 4s SET LOCAL lock_timeout = '4s';
 SET LOCAL statement_timeout = '4s';

 -- Take an ACCESS EXCLUSIVE lock on the entire table,